 20. Consequently, the macroeconomic contributions of R&D can be measured by changes in TFP growth.
 Adopting a similar approach to Jones (1995) and Toh (2000), we construct a macroeconomic model, regressing TFP growth on R&D stock in Singapore over the period 1978 to 2001.
 R&D stock is constructed as the cumulative R&D expenditure over three years, discounted by an annual knowledge "depreciation" rate.
 Technical details of the model are attached in annex A. The regression analysis shows that R&D is a significant determinant of TFP growth.
 TFP growth translates directly to GDP growth on a one-to-one basis as TFP is measured in terms of percentage points of GDP.
 The results are summarised in exhibit 3.

-Short-Run Contribution of R&D to GDP (percent) Long-Run Contribution of R&D to GDP (percent) Internal Rate of Return to R&D (percent) 0.020 0.052 19.7 a Average value from 1978 to 2001.
+Long-Run Contribution of R&D to GDP (percent) of R&D to GDP (percent) R&D to GDP (percent) R&D (percent) 0.020 0.052 19.7